top of page

 • Sharp, shooting, or burning sensations

-• Randomly located or multifocal nerve pain
+• Random or multifocal nerve pain

-• Altered sensory thresholds, especially in painful joints
+• Altered sensory thresholds in painful joints

-Sharp nerve pain at random points on the body is frequently reported.
-This pain may occur independently of injury and is often unpredictable in timing and location.
 The GeneReviews guideline by the University of Washington notes that chronic pain in hEDS is often neuropathic in nature and that peripheral neuropathies are a frequent contributor.

 Central Sensitization